-Act.
+third gender to transgender persons also provided them with the status of economically backward classes of citizens making them eligible for all the benefits available under the RTE Act.
 India is also a signatory to various international instruments and conventions, viz., Jomtien Education, UNCRC, MDC Goals, Dakar Declaration, and SAARC SDG Charter for children.
 These instruments and conventions aim to make education a reality for every individual.
 The confusion with regards to the applicability of the Act has been cleared, and we look back in time, education has become accessible for boys and girls, for that matter, we can also consider groups like OBC, ST, and SC, but what is the status of transgender persons remains a mystery.
 If the individual's access to elementary education is made better, only then the access to higher education become a reality.
 Various Articles under the Constitution of India touch upon the issue of education but the Articles that run very close to transgender persons and their education would be Article 46.
 Article 46 of the Indian Constitution provides for the promotion of education of economic and backward classes of citizens.
 The Article aims to bridge the gap between the minority population and education.
 The Transgender Persons (Protection of Rights) Act, 2019 under Chapter -6 provides provisions concerning education, social security, and health of transgender persons.
-Section 13 of the Act provides that the educational institutions that are aided or recognized by the appropriate government are under an obligation to make education inclusive for transgender persons along with provision on an equal basis with others such as sports, leisure, and recreational activities.24 The Act funder under section 2(d) has defined the term inclusive education.
-According to the section, inclusive education refers to a kind of education where transgender persons are put together with other students and they learn together without the fear of any discrimination, neglect, harassment, or intimidation furthermore, the teaching learning method to be of such nature that it meets the learning needs of transgender students.25 The Act further under Section 3 provides provisions regarding prohibition of discrimination done on transgender persons.
-Section 3(a) provides that transgender person shall not be discriminated by any person or establishment in forms such as denial, discontinuation or unfair treatment of transgender persons in educational institutions and services.26 The Transgender Persons (Protection of Rights) Rules, 2020 provides under Section 10 welfare provisions related to education, social security, and health of transgender persons.
-The obligations set forth under Section 10 are as follows, a transgender welfare board 24 The Transgender Persons (Protection of Rights) Act, 2019 (Act 40 of 2019).

-25 Id. at ss .2, d.
+Section 13 of the Act provides that the educational institutions that are aided or recognized by the appropriate government are under an obligation to make education inclusive for transgender persons along with provision on an equal basis with others such as sports, leisure, and recreational activities.
+The Act funder under section 2(d) has defined the term inclusive education.
+According to the section, inclusive education refers to a kind of education where transgender persons are put together with other students and they learn together without the fear of any discrimination, neglect, harassment, or intimidation furthermore, the teaching learning method to be of such nature that it meets the learning needs of transgender students.
+The Act further under Section 3 provides provisions regarding prohibition of discrimination done on transgender persons.
+Section 3(a) provides that transgender person shall not be discriminated by any person or establishment in forms such as denial, discontinuation or unfair treatment of transgender persons in educational institutions and services.
+The Transgender Persons (Protection of Rights) Rules, 2020 provides under &lt;sup>24 The Transgender Persons (Protection of Rights) Act, 2019 (Act 40 of 2019). &lt;sup>25 Id. at ss .2, d.

-26 Id. at ss.
+&lt;sup>26 Id. at ss.
 3, a.